rideau-info.com

 SWIMMING

-While there is no formal definition for the term heat wave, we all know what it feels like B hot, humid and energy sapping.
+While there is no formal definition for the term heat wave, we all know what it feels like – hot, humid and energy sapping.
 It is only natural that during these times, people search out ways to cool off.
 Swimming is one good option, but swimming at a lockstation or around a dam is not.
 Swimming in the navigation channel is like playing in the traffic on a busy street.
-Boat operators may not see you, and you therefore risk the boat running into or over you, causing major injury or drowning.
+Boat operators may not see you and you therefore risk the boat running into or over you, causing major injury or drowning.
 Even at times when there is little or no boat traffic, you must still consider the following:

-• zebra mussels line the walls of the lock chambers, basins and docks.
+• Zebra mussels line the walls of the lock chambers, basins and docks.
 Their shells can easily cut your hands and feet as you attempt to climb from the water;

-• clam shells and other debris on the bottom may be sharp and cause injury to your feet; and
+• Clam shells and other debris on the bottom may be sharp and cause injury to your feet; and

-• Swimming near a dam is very dangerous.
-(See section on Water Control Dams)
+Swimming near a dam is very dangerous.
+(See section on Water Control Dams).

 It is illegal to dive, jump, scuba-dive, swim or bathe in a navigation channel or within 40 m of a lock gate or a dam in a historic canal.